dj-nitehawk/MongoDB.Entities/README.md

 ### Advantages:
 - Never have to deal with `ObjectIds`, `BsonDocuments` & magic strings.
 - Built-in support for `One-To-One`, `One-To-Many` and `Many-To-Many` relationships.
-- Query data using LINQ, lambda expressions, filters and fluent aggregations.
+- Query data using LINQ, lambda expressions, filters and aggregation pipelines.
 - Sorting, paging and projecting is made convenient.
 - Simple data migration framework similar to EntityFramework.
 - Programatically define indexes.